krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## 2. What is a Presence?

 Let's start by building intuition for the concept of presence.
+Consider the
-Consider the statement: “The task $X$ was in Development from Monday to
+statement: “The task $X$ was in Development from Monday to Friday.”
-Friday.”

-In the presence calculus, this would be expressed as a presence of the form:
+In the presence calculus, this would be expressed as a statement of the form:
 “The element $X$ was in boundary $Y$ from $t_0$ to $t_1$ with mass 1.”

 Presences are statements about elements (from some domain) being present in a
 boundary (from a defined set of boundaries) over a *continuous* period of time, measured using some timescale.